Welcome to Class 2

 Children take it in turns to wear a Class watch for the day and help to be ‘Time Monitors’.

-The new curriculum is much more challenging.
-For example, children are expected to read the clock to the nearest 5 minutes in Year 2.
+The Year 2 maths curriculum is challenging.
 Therefore, anything extra you can do at home with the following will make a huge difference: